 Fax: (866) 888-1308

-Remember that license must be renewed this year!
-(And every even year) Learn more here
+Remember that licenses must be renewed by the end of every even year.
+Learn more here

 Q: How long must I keep medical records?